MrNova420/Nova-Forge/AUTONOMOUS_DEVELOPMENT_GUIDE.md

 > **Document Version**: 1.0 | **Last Updated**: 2025-11-25
 > **Purpose**: **THE SINGLE REFERENCE DOCUMENT** for starting and continuing full autonomous development

+Note that Nova Core The Engine Is also gonna be relased as a sepreste project as a standalone engine after the engine is fully built so ill want to copy/transfer it to another project easily
 ---

 ## ⚠️ THIS IS YOUR STARTING POINT ⚠️